 (pdf on blog page)

 The trouble with certain mental illnesses is that the stress blinds us from seeing the full spectrum and everything appears all-or-nothing: the world either has meaning or it doesn’t, the world is real or it’s a fake illusion.
 Ordinarily we can appreciate that there’s shades of meaninful and meaningless aspects of our lives while remaining confident that the scales tip in favour of the meaningful side.
 We can usually understand there’s non-real components of our existence like colours and death without becoming preoccupied by these matters.
-Mental illness are painful because they can force the issue. https://www.scienceforums.net/topic/119204-solipsism/
+Mental illness are painful because they can force the issue.
+It might be easier to passively withstand involuntary pain than actively defeating voluntary pain. https://www.scienceforums.net/topic/119204-solipsism/

 The moderator didn’t understand what I was saying.
 I was commenting on the slavery theory in athletics and not slavery itself.
 So if I sounded a little dismissive it was solely of the slavery gene theory and obviously not the harshness of slavery.
 From what I can gather, survival of the fittest in evolutionary terms is more about adapting to the environment.
 It doesn’t literally mean the stronger the better.
 For example, being physically weaker and therefore being able to live off less food means that your more efficient and better “adapted” to working with a limited food supply.
 Being the strongest bodybuilder yet needing to eat 8,000 calories a day means that you wouldn’t survive the likes of slavery.
 So it doesn’t follow that only the physically strongest survived slavery.
 There’s a limit to what our bodies can adapt to.

 Even if I was wrong on which causes which the fitter you are the better your temperature regulation.
+Heat resilience is not only important for cardio but also to prevent dangerous heat illnesses and sun stroke.
 Radiation in this context is a synonym for heat and not uranium!
 It’d take a brave athlete to dope with nuclear fusion!
 And even if I were wrong on everything, I fail to see how it’s in any way racist to say people might look fit when fitness is very much appreciated in today’s society!
 For instance, being taller and muscular means that you can physically lift heavier weights than a thinner person.
 Nothing controversial there!
 But obviously it doesn’t make it psychologically less demanding to lift heavier weights for that bigger person.
 Of course the sole exception is the Schwarzenegger terminator robot!
 Anyway it’s simply that they wouldn’t be physically at risk if they attempted to exert themselves.
 That is to say the larger person still needs to endure much more psychological pain than a thin person when both of them are at their respective 1 rep max.
 Although a stronger person could reach a weaker person’s maximum with less effort but they can then go beyond that.
 Their physicality can make them capable of reaching more psychological pain for that discipline.
 There’d be negative feedback for a less muscular person where they’d be physically unable to endure an equivalent amount of psychological intensity solely in terms of lifting weights.

 (My comment is towards the end of the first page in the above “du vide” thread.)